-76. The objective of this criterion is to

-- 77. To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) interpretation of the term 'precise' representation of the contractual relationships; - (b) implications when the model is provided by third parties.
+- 76. The objective of this criterion is to assist investors in their ability to appropriately model the cash flow waterfall of the securitisation on the liability side of the SSPE. - 77.
+To facilitate consistent interpretation of this criterion, the following aspects should be clarified: - (a) interpretation of the term 'precise' representation of the contractual relationships; - (b) implications when the model is provided by third parties.